nod-ai/SHARK-TestSuite/e2eshark/README.md

 ## Contents
  The contents are as below.
 Substitute 'Framework' by one of: pytorch, tensoflow, onnx
- - requirements.txt : 'pip install -r requirements.txt' to install needed additional packages not in your venv or conda
+ - requirements.txt : 'pip install -r requirements.txt' to install needed additional
+                       packages not in your venv or conda.
+If you have a venv or conda environment for torch mlir or iree build, you can install this on top of that
  - run.py : Run 'python run.py --help' to learn about the script.
 This is the script to run a specific test, all tests in a framework, all frameworks as per choice of a user
- - Framework/test_template: This has a template for creating a new test.
-Copy this to a new test directory and modify the TEMPLATE_* identifiers to create a new test
  - Framework/operators: This has operator level test. example: pytorch/operators/conv2d
  - Framework/combinations: This has small test testing combination of operators such as pytorch/combinations/mlp testing a multi layer perceptron which has torch.linear followed by torch.relu and repeated a few times
  - Framework/models: This has full model test.
 Since this is full model test, you may need necesary permsisions to download a model such as for llama2 you will need hugging face token.
-You should run 'huggingface-cli login' and enter the HF token before launching the test.
+You should run 'huggingface-cli login' and enter the HF token before launching the run.py.
-            Also set environment variable HF_HOME to a location with enough space. in bash, export HF_HOME="your path"/HF_HOME

  - tools/onnxutil.py : Allows examining an ONNX protobuf file
  - tools/stubs/onnxmodel.py : This is concatenated to 'model.py' in test directory to form a